 Tomorrow, Windows Vista will be available in stores.
-According to press reviews, this operating system will have IPv6 enabled by default with support for automatic Teredo when native IPv6 is not available.
+According to press reviews, this operating system will have IPv6 enabled by default with support for automatic Teredo tunnels when native IPv6 is not available.

 Teredo tunnels allows a computer plugged to a IPv4-only network to efficiently talk with computers using IPv6 addresses.
 IPv6 proponents such as myself are pleased with this move: while I don’t like Microsoft at all, I am happy to see them embrace IPv6 and give this protocol the chance it deserves.